Blosc/subtree-merge-blosc/README.rst

 Description
 -----------

 This is the ``subtree-merge-blosc.sh`` script.
-It is a Script to automatically subtree merge a specific version of Blosc.
+It is a script to automatically subtree merge a specific version of Blosc.

 History